AdaptiveScale/lxdui/README.md

  **Issues you might run into during installation**
 > - **ImportError: No module named build_py**.
->	- This is a **pip** error, adn is easily fixed by re-running the same install command again.
+>	- This is a **pip** error, and is easily fixed by re-running the same install command again.
 > - **ImportError: No module named connection**
 > 	- **pip** fails to install the correct **urllib3** module according to the required version of the dependencies.
 > 	- `pip show urllib3` might deceive you showing you that the right version is already installed.